animatlabs/animatlabs.github.io/_posts/2023-01-29-redis-distribulted-locking.md

 ## Idea and Theory

-There could be multiple ways we work with our redis servers to obtain the result.
+There could be multiple ways we work with our Redis servers to obtain the result, based on the servers, architecture and requirements.

 ### Single Master Setup - SETNX and DEL